ubiqsecurity/ubiq-go/examples/README.md

 # Ubiq Security Sample Application using Go Library

-This sample application will demonstrate how to encrypt and decrypt data using the different APIs.
+This sample applications will demonstrate how to perform both structured and unstructured encrypt and decrypt data using the different APIs.

 ### Documentation